rakimdevcraig/Spelling-Game/README.md

 a random object and stored that as a variable then I called the word value of that object and i called the definition value of that object

+the API that I use to generate a word won't fire on page load because it's no longer allowed to work without user activation so I have to prompt the user to click the button to hear the word

+when adding word to database: add word, definition, difficulty of word

 future features:
 add the ability to hear words phonetically